-A bullish view of Chinese product consumption has emerged on the back of several factors and observations.
-China’s per capital income has been rising at 11% annually since 2010.
+A bullish view of Chinese product consumerism has emerged on the back of several factors and observations.
+China’s per capita income has been rising at 11% annually since 2010.
 The shift from low-paying manufacturing jobs to better-paying opportunities in the technology and service industries has boosted spending power and product consumer sentiment.

 East is the New West

 For a very long time, what was popular in America became desirable in the rest of the world.
 The scenario has been disrupted by the growth of China’s consumer economy as multinationals have turned their focus eastward.
 More of their R&D is now informed by what Chinese product consumers like and prefer, which means that Chinese taste has started influencing tastes all over the globe.
 The government has moved to inspire desire and consumption and benefited in the form of economic growth.
 To sustain this boom, the Chinese government is relying on the population to increase the digital shopping trend.